offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * include mass-to-charge ratios for fragment_NORMs from unintended molecules (faulty entries).
  * have noisy mass-to-charge ratios.

-The techniques and algorithms documented in the subsection below will focus on non-ribosomal peptides.
+The techniques and algorithms documented in the subsections below will focus on non-ribosomal peptides.

 ```{note}
 They focus on non-ribosomal peptides because that's what the Pevzner book focuses on.